mviereck/x11docker/README.md

 Using hardware acceleration can degrade or break container isolation.
 Look at table in section "Security".

-Known to work with AMD and Intel onboard-chips using open source drivers.
-Reports of tests with different setups of graphics cards and drivers are appreciated.
+Known to work with AMD and Intel onboard chips using open source drivers.
+Test reports with different setups of graphics cards and drivers are appreciated.

 #Pulseaudio sound support
 x11docker supports pulseaudio sound over tcp.
 For this to use, package `pulseaudio` needs to be installed on host and in docker image.